 Building healthy same-gender friendships heals wounds received in peer or family relationships.
 Often, Nosal says, teens haven’t formed bonds with the same gender because of rivalry or jealousy.

-“A gender-specific environment invites teens to build strong peer support, which is essential in the treatment process,” she says.
+“A gender-specific environment invites teens to build strong peer support.
+This is essential in the treatment process,” she says.
 “Strong peer interaction can facilitate healthy boundaries, healthy discussion of sexual issues, and safe exploration of issues related to body image.”

-Gender-specific treatment for teens also addresses co-occurring disorders, such as addictions to love, sex, and relationships by removing those complicating factors.
+Gender-specific treatment for teens also addresses co-occurring disorders, such as addictions to love, sex, and relationships.

 Finding healthy role models